Special Needs Guardianship: A Short Guide for Parents

 The next step of the process is a hearing before a judge.
 During the hearing, the petitioner must prove that a guardianship is necessary, that no other alternatives are sufficient, that the petitioner is capable of carrying out the duties of a guardian, and that no one else has a better claim to become the person’s guardian (for instance, a parent or another close relative).

 Texas’ guardianship process is administered by the probate court.
-It’s used to protect incapacitated or vulnerable adults (and minors in some cases) from abuse, neglect, and other difficulties that could arise if they have to make difficult decisions about their lives and finances.
+This degree of oversight is used to protect incapacitated or vulnerable adults (and minors in some cases) from abuse, neglect, and other difficulties that could arise if they have to make difficult decisions about their lives and finances.

 When you apply for guardianship, you are asking the court to:

-1. Remove the legal rights of the incapacitated or the ward;
+1. Remove some legal rights of the incapacitated or the ward;

-2. Give the legal rights of the ward to another adult, the guardian.
+2. Give jurisdiction over exercising those legal rights of the ward to another adult, the guardian.

-Texas law defines legal incapacitation as a person who is unable to work because of a serious medical or mental condition and if they are unable to:
+Texas law defines legal incapacitation as a person who is unable to work because of a serious medical or mental condition and if they are unable to provide for their basic needs (i.e. Shelter, food, and clothing) and oversee their own physical and financial well-being.
+The primary duty of a guardian is to take care of the ward’s needs in this regard (depending on the type of guardianship).

 Although guardianships may be necessary in cases where the person cannot manage their own affairs because of a disability or illness, they are clearly different from incapacity.
 Paraplegia or any other form of disability does not automatically make a person legally incapacitated.